Release notes of Version 1.1

 Issues fixed

-• Issue 188: retrieve informations about a quadrature space
+• Issue 188: retrieve information about a quadrature space

 • Issue 149: work on the prediction of the solution